 After Open Mic, beginning at 7:00 pm, OPN welcomes a featured reader.
-Usually 30-40 minutes are allotted for those readings.Past readers have included such notable poets as Clemens Starck, Carolyn Wright, Olympia Poet Laureate Sady Sparks, Tacoma poet Tim Sherry and Christina Butcher.
+Usually 30-40 minutes are allotted for those readings.Past readers have included such notable poets as Washington state Poet Laureate Tod Marshall, award-winning Oregon poet Clemens Starck, Carolyn Wright, Olympia Poet Laureate Sady Sparks, and Port Townsend poet Holly Hughes.

 In April, which is National Poetry Month, OPN breaks from its usual format to resurrect Dead Poets.
 Instead of a featured reader, each of the Board members reads the work of a selected poet who has passed on.
 Past guests have included such greats as Tony Hoagland, Dorothy Parker, Jonathan Swift, Mary Oliver and Ursula LeGuin.
 The April event begins at 6:30.
 After the board reads, the audience is asked to join the celebration by reading the work of a favorite poet who is no longer with us.